hieubkvn123/BORF/README.md

-# FoSR
+# BORF
-FoSR: First-order spectral rewiring for addressing oversquashing in GNNs
+BORF: Batch Ollivier Ricci Flow for unifying and addressing over-smoothing and over-squashing in GNN.

 ## Requirements
 To configure and activate the conda environment for this repository, run